idibau/cs2bim/README.md

 #### Spatial Structure Mapping

 All objects of a feature type are associated with a spatial structure.
-Each spatial structure instance can be configured with its own entity type, attributes, and properties.
+Each spatial structure instance can be configured with its own entity, attributes, and properties.
 These attributes and properties are defined in the same way as those of the feature type instance itself.

 A spatial structure is reused across all feature type instances that share identical attributes and properties.
 As a result,